Patriarchate of Aquileia

-The Patriarchate of Aquileia was an episcopal see in northeastern Italy, centred on the ancient city of Aquileia situated at the head of the Adriatic, on what is now the Italian seacoast.
-For many centuries it played an important part in history, particularly in that of the Holy See and northern Italy, and a number of church councils were held there.

-No longer a residential bishopric, it is today classified as an archiepiscopal titular see.
+The Patriarchate of Aquileia was an episcopal see and ecclesiastical province in northeastern Italy, originally centered in the ancient city of Aquileia, situated near the northern coast of the Adriatic Sea.
+It emerged in the 4th century as a metropolitan province, with jurisdiction over the Italian region of Venetia et Histria.
+In the second half of the 6th century, metropolitan bishops of Aquileia started to use the patriarchal title.
+Their residence was moved to Grado in 568, after the Lombard conquest of Aquileia.
+In 606, an internal schism occurred, and since that time there were two rival lines of Aquileian patriarchs: one in New Aquileia (Grado) with jurisdiction over the Byzantine-controlled coastal regions, and the other in Old Aquileia (later moved to Cormons).
+The first line (Grado) continued until 1451, while the second line (Cormons, later Cividale, and then Udine) continued until 1751.
+Patriarchs of the second line were also feudal lords of the Patriarchal State of Aquileia.
+A number of Aquileian church councils were held during the late antiquity and throughout the middle ages.
+Today, it is a titular archiepiscopal see.

 History

 From bishopric to patriarchate

 Ancient tradition asserts that the see was founded by St. Mark, sent there by St. Peter, prior to his mission to Alexandria.
 St. Hermagoras is said to have been its first bishop and to have died a martyr's death (c.
 70).
 At the end of the third century (285) another martyr, St. Helarus (or St. Hilarius), was bishop of Aquileia.

-In the course of the fourth century the city was the chief ecclesiastical centre for the region about the head of the Adriatic, Regio X of the Roman emperor Augustus' eleven regions of Italy, "Venetia et Histria".
-In 381, St. Valerian appears as Metropolitan bishop of the churches in this territory; his synod of that year, held against the Arians, was attended by 32 (or 24) bishops.
-Valerian was succeeded by St. Chromatius (388–408), known for his homiletic and exegetical works.
-He promoted the work of Sts.
-Jerome and Rufinus and kept contact with Sts.
-Ambrose of Milan and John Chrysostom.
+In the course of the fourth century the city was the chief ecclesiastical centre for the region of the head of the Adriatic, Regio X of the Roman emperor Augustus' eleven regions of Italy, "Venetia et Histria".
+In 381, St. Valerian appeared as Metropolitan bishop of the churches in this territory; his synod of that year, held against the Arians, was attended by 32 (or 24) bishops.
+Valerian was succeeded by Chromatius (388–408), known for his homiletic and exegetical works.
+He promoted the work of Jerome and Rufinus and kept contact with Ambrose of Milan and John Chrysostom.

 In time, part of western Illyria, and to the north, Noricum and Rhaetia, came under the jurisdiction of Aquileia.
 Roman cities like Verona, Trent, Pola, Belluno, Feltre, Vicenza, Treviso and Padua were among its suffragans in the 5th and 6th centuries.
 As metropolitans of such an extensive territory, and representatives of Roman civilization among the Ostrogoths and Lombards, the archbishops of Aquileia sought and obtained from their barbarian masters the honorific title of patriarch, personal, however, as yet to each titular of the see.
 This title aided in promoting and at the same time justifying the strong tendency towards independence that was quite manifest in the relations of Aquileia with Rome, a trait it shared with its rival, Ravenna, which, less fortunate, never obtained the patriarchal dignity.